webuild-consortium/webuild-github-policies/docs/06-security-and-compliance.md

 #### 2.1.2 Least Privilege

-Grant minimum necessary permissions.
-Start with minimal access and grant additional permissions only as needed.
+Grant only the minimum necessary permissions.
+Start with minimal access and add permissions only when required.
 Review permissions regularly and revoke unused access promptly.

 #### 2.1.3 Secure by Default

-Security should be the default state:
+Security must be the default state for all systems and configurations:

 **Default Settings:**
-- 2FA required for all members
+- Two-factor authentication required for all members
-- Branch protection enabled
+- Branch protection enabled on all repositories
 - Secret scanning active
 - Dependency alerts enabled
-- Private by default (then make public after review)
+- Repositories private by default (make public after review)

 #### 2.1.4 Zero Trust

-Never trust, always verify:
+Never trust, always verify.
+This principle applies to all access and operations:

 - Verify all access requests
 - Authenticate all users